+Consider getting dog shoes for summer months.
 Dog booties come in a variety of styles and materials.
 Some are designed exclusively for cold or hot weather, while others are suitable for all seasons.
-Fleece-lined booties, for example, might be too warm for the summer months.
+Fleece-lined booties, for example, might be too warm for the hot summer months.
 Pick booties made of a breathable but protective material to use during the summer.
 Some dog booties are easy for cunning dogs to remove, so consider getting booties that have multiple Velcro straps to ensure they stay on.
 Plus, once you’ve invested in a good pair of booties, you can take your dog hiking or to play in the snow without fear of injury!

 Keeping your dog cool in the summer doesn’t have to be difficult.
 With the proper precautions, you can avoid painful burns for your dog and painful vet bills for you.
 Just keep our recommendations in mind and you’ll have a comfortable, protected dog in no time!
 Dog safety is intuitive once you’ve made the right preparations.